PeihengLu/pe-hub/README.md

 Storing high level information about the study that the dataset originated from

-- Study Name (P): the name of the model if the data originated from a study developing a machine learning model for efficiency prediction.
-Otherwise, the bibtext citation key of the study.
+- `Study ID` (P): A unique identifier for the study originating a set of datasets
-- Published Time: the time that the originating study was published
+- `Published Time`: the time that the originating study was published, in YYYYMM format
-- Authors: the contributing authors of the study
+- `Authors`: the contributing authors of the study

 ### Datasets

 High level information about each dataset

-- Dataset ID (P): the unique identifier of the dataset
+- `Dataset ID` (P): the unique identifier of the dataset
-- Study Name (F): the name of the study that the dataset originated from
+- `Study ID` (F): the name of the study that the dataset originated from
-- PE Version: the version of the prime editor used in the study
+- `PE System`: the version of the prime editor used in the study
-- Cell Line: the cell line used in the study
+- `Cell Line`: the cell line used in the study
-- Type: the type of study, which can be `In Vitro`, `In Vivo`, `Library Screening` ....
+- `Study Type`: the type of study, which can be `Library`(0), `Off-target`(1), `Endogenous`(2)

-### Sequences
+### Sequence Tables

 The target as well as the corresponding pegRNA sequence

-- Dataset ID (F): the unique identifier of the dataset
+- `Dataset ID` (F): the unique identifier of the dataset
-- Sequence ID (P): the unique identifier of the sequence, hashed from the target loci sequence
+- `Sequence ID` (P): the unique identifier of the sequence, hashed from the target loci sequence
-- Loci ID: the unique identifier of the target loci, hashed from the protospacer sequence
+- `Loci ID`: the unique identifier of the target loci, hashed from the protospacer sequence, useful for train-test-val split as pegRNA targeting the same loci are grouped

 Rest of the columns are the same as specified in the contribution format, including `WT Sequence`, `MT Sequence`, `protospacer Location`, `PBS Location`, `RT Location WT`, `RT Location MT`, `Efficiency`